heatherathebyne/skeinlink/README.md

 **This is nowhere near feature complete!** Or even feature adequate.

+**This is currently not safe to put on the public internet!** No authorization system, no file type restrictions, ... the list goes on.
+It's not that the app is *inherently* unsafe, just that I haven't yet put in mitigations for certain common methods of abuse.

 ## What this software is made of

 * MRI Ruby 2.6.5